SimonLovskog/CryptoHistoricDownloader/README.md

 ## CryptoHistoricDownloader

-This program can automatize downloading multiple tickers from Binance to CSV files.
+This program can automatically download multiple tickers from Binance to CSV files.

 #### Installation